knyghty/django-admin-refresh/README.md

 ## Constraints

 - We can't touch the views as long as this is a third party package.
+- It would be good to leave the translatable strings as untouched as possible.
 - Need to figure out if we can replace widgets.

 ## To decide